Who We Are

 Anna leads on Hospital Rooms projects, working with artists, NHS staff and patients and arts and community organisations to bring art and creativity to inpatient mental health wards.
 Anna studied Fine Art and History of Art at university.
 She spent a decade working in museums and galleries before joining Hospital Rooms in August 2021.
 Anna’s favourite artist is Käthe Kollwitz.
 Having recently moved to Cornwall, she now spends all her spare time in the sea.

-Niamh White
+Niamh White (MBE)

 Co-Founder